Manu Koch: Filtron M

 Koch’s own project Filtron M is a platform of a multi-national network of musicians and a compositional display of his extensive influences.
 The core idea of Filtron M goes back to the formation of his first group with Anat Cohen, Guilherme Monteiro, Gustavo Amarante and Harvey Wirht during his Boston years in the late 1990s.
 After Koch’s official debut album Triple Life (2011) he released the EP Mandatory Underground (2014) which introduces the initial members of Filtron M with Panagiotis Andreou and Patrick Andy on bass, Mauricio Zottarelli and Harvey Wirht on drums, and Sebastian Nickoll and Brahim Fribgane on percussion.
-The album Astoria Roots Live (2017) features additional guests with performances at Iridium in New York and at Moods in Zurich.
+The album Astoria Roots Live (2017) features additional guests with performances at Iridium in New York and at Moods in Zürich.
 Other musicians that have appeared with Filtron M in performances, videos or on recordings include Samuel Torres, Camila Meza, Gino Sitson and Kaïssa.